Tokyo Fever: Background and composition

-"Tokyo Fever" was composed by the Japanese music producing duo CLARABELL, as were the instrumentals.
-The lyrics were written by Saeki Yuusuke (also known by his stage name 佐伯youthK or Saeki youthK) and CLARABELL, with the rap portions written by Lead's rapper Shinya Taniuchi.
-One of CLARABELL's more famous credits was on Japanese singer-songwriter Kumi Koda's song "Go to the Top," which had charted at No. 1 on the Oricon Singles Charts in 2012.
-CLARABELL have also worked predominantly with Japanese collective girl group E-girls.
+"Tokyo Fever" was composed by the Japanese music producing duo Clarabell, as were the instrumentals.
+The lyrics were written by Saeki Yuusuke (also known by his stage name 佐伯youthK or Saeki youthK) and Clarabell, with the rap portions written by Lead's rapper Shinya Taniuchi.
+One of Clarabell's more famous credits was on Japanese singer-songwriter Kumi Koda's song "Go to the Top", which had charted at No. 1 on the Oricon Singles Charts in 2012.
+Clarabell have also worked predominantly with Japanese collective girl group E-girls.

-The lyrics of "Bokura no Yogaakeru Made" were written by PALEO with the music written by BOY SKI MASK, DEY GON GET IT, along with PALEO.
+The lyrics of "Bokura no Yogākeru Made" were written by Paleo with the music written by Boy Ski Mask, Dey Gon Get It, along with Paleo.
 "Funkenstein" was a collaborative effort for the lyrics and production with members Keita Furuya and Shinya Taniuchi.
 The composition was done by Christian Hoff, DWB and Aileen De La Cruz.
 "Dilemma" was written and composed by Shinya, becoming his personal project.
-"Gimme a call" was written by Denis Seo, Shin Seung-Ik and Neil.
+"Gimme a Call" was written by Denis Seo, Shin Seung-Ik and Neil.
 The lyrical portion was written by the youngest member of Lead, Akira Kagimoto.